Lothilius/austin_fc_stuff/README.md

 # Austin FC Stuff

-A collection of Austin FC themes for oh-my-posh along with tools to track and display Austin FC game schedules and information.
+A collection of Austin FC themes for oh-my-posh along with tools to track and display Austin FC match schedules and information.

 ## Overview

 This project provides utilities to:
 - Austin FC theme for oh-my-posh
 - Fetch and parse the current Austin FC MLS schedule
-- Track countdown to games for oh-my-posh theme
+- Track countdown to matchs for oh-my-posh theme

 ## Example Display